* These resources require a Houston Public Library Card for access from your home or office.

 An electronic reference book offering comprehensive coverage of all aspects of human rights theory, practice, law, and history.
 Focusing primarily on developments since 1945 coverage includes major figures, organizations and institutions, human rights events and crises, and human rights norms.*

-Previously known as Footnote, this database contains almost 40 million images of primary source materials.
+This database contains almost 40 million images of primary source materials.
 Many are available here for the first time.

 Full-text reference books on topics including biography, business, the environment, history, law, social sciences, medicine, religion, the sciences, and multicultural studies.*